BSRG DMR Info pdf

 Recent Happenings Within BSRG

-A. Ralph and Malcolm moved the SASS Meshtastic node (Sassafrass Mtn near Jasper) to the top of the tower.
+A. SASS Meshtastic node (Sassafrass Mtn near Jasper) was moved to the top of the tower.
 It is now about 3300 feet above sea level.
 We are getting direct signal reports from Marietta to Rome to Athens.
 Walter Hooper desgned a custom node with both Medium Fast and Long Fast frequencies.
 Here's the view (towards the East).

 Climb the SASS tower with me: